rambo/udacity_CS373/README.md

 If you're on the course do not copy my code as is, you'll only cheat yourself...
 Feel free to copy ideas though.

+The tests submodule is not by me, it was very handy especially for some of the more advanced homework tasks though.